 Propulsion: Wheeled or tracked.

 Windows: Most likely if wheeled, possibly if tracked.

 Surface-to-Air Missile System TEL (Transporter-Erector-Launcher)

 Surface-to-air missile (SAM) TELs are vehicles which carry and launch surface-to-air missiles.
 Often times they are built from the chassis of a heavy truck, but others are based on tracked platforms.
-SAM TELs generally have a number of large tubes in which the missiles are housed.
+SAM TELs generally have a few (4-8) large tubes in which the missiles are housed.
 It can be difficult to distinguish between a SAM TEL and a rocket artillery TEL.
 The surest way to differentiate between the two is the fact that a SAM TEL will generally have a radar platform nearby or will itself mount a radar antenna.
 However, distinguishing with certainty between a rocket artillery TEL and a SAM launching vehicle generally requires knowledge of the particular system.